Cyma-s/Cyma-s.github.io/contents/posts/english-speaking-pattern-11-30.md

 - I want to work for a company with passionate coworkers and with whom I can actively communicate.
 - I’m looking forward to this interview.
+- 지원 동기
+	- I believe that Delivery Hero will expose me to a variety of problems and allow me to solve them.
+I applied because I want to work in a new environment with different people.

 ## 질문